sinsunsan/sinsunsan.github.io/about.md

 Hello,

-I am Sébastien Lucas, a self taugh web developer.
+I am Sébastien Lucas, a french self taught web developer.
-I am building web sites and applications using Angular as a front end and Node as the backend from 2014 to 2016
+I am currently building web sites and applications using Angular as a front end and Node as the backend from 2014 to 2016

 ### My story with code